KomodoPlatform/komodo-wallet-mobile/README.md

 - **500+ Listed Cryptocurrencies:** A vast and ever-growing list of supported cryptocurrencies.
 - **Unlimited markets:** Over 300,000 completed atomic swaps and a staggering 10,000+ trading pairs.
 - **User support:** Engage with our active Discord support channel, where official team members are ready to help.
 We'd also love to hear your feedback.
-- **Most supported protocols:** AtomicDEX outshines the competition by supporting the most blockchain protocols of any decentralized exchange on the market.
+- **Most supported protocols:** Komodo Wallet outshines the competition by supporting the most blockchain protocols of any decentralized exchange on the market.
 - **Established team:** Our pioneering Komodo developers have been at the forefront of DEX technology since 2014.
 - **Frequent updates:** Our dedicated developers are constantly working to enhance the app's user experience, security, and feature set.